15 Best Free AI Tools for Beginners in 2026 (Tested & Useful)

 Are free AI tools safe?

-Well-known platforms are generally safer, but always read privacy policies and avoid sharing personal sensitive data.
+Well-known platforms are generally safer, but always read privacy policies and avoid sharing sensitive personal data.

 Can I make money using free AI tools?